About this Site

 This is a publicly accessible website that is free of charge.
 We hope that it will be useful to academics, the press, policy makers and the wider public.
 Our focus is on political apologies and reparations.
 We define political apologies broadly as apologies by a political or social entity (governments, religious organizations, or other bodies) for events that have harmed identifiable groups.
 We define reparations as financial reparations, return of property such as art works, symbolic reparations such as creations of museums and monuments, and acknowledgements of atrocities such as opening up of mass graves.

-Please note that links sometimes change, or can no longer be accessed.
-We try to replace links whenever we can.
-If you find that a link is inaccessible or cannot be found elsewhere on the Internet, please notify us at firstname.lastname@example.org: we will send you a hard copy of the document if we can.
-Please also note that we are not responsible for the veracity of any document to which we provide links.
+Please note that links sometimes change, or can no longer be accessed; the older the entry, the more likely that the link cannot be acccessed.
+If you find that a link is inaccessible or cannot be found elsewhere on the Internet, please notify me at firstname.lastname@example.org and I will try send you a scanned copy of the document you are looking for.
+Please also note that I am not responsible for the veracity of any document to which we provide links.
 Nor do we necessarily endorse the political or other views of any writers of any of the documents to which we provide links.